 Instructions

 - Chop all the vegetables and set them aside.
-Cut the tomatoes in halves using a small sharp knife and cut under the seeds to remove them.
+Cut the tomatoes in half using a small sharp knife and cut under the seeds to remove them.
 Discard the seeds and cut the flesh into 5 mm (¼ in) cubes.
 Partially peel the cucumber skin into strips and cut the cucumber in half lengthways.
 Scoop out the seeds with a teaspoon and discard them.
 Cut the flesh into 5 mm (¼ in) cubes.
 Cut the green pepper in half lengthways and remove the seeds and the white membranes using the small sharp knife.
 Discard and cut the flesh into 5 mm (¼ in) cubes.
 Chop off the root ends of the spring onions and the green leaves and discard.
 Cut the bulbs and the stems into 5 mm (¼ in) cubes.
 Pick the parsley leaves off the stems, gather the leaves into a mound and finely chop them.
 Finely dice the pickles.

 Notes

-You can keep any leftovers for up to 4 days in the fridge stored in an airtight container.
+You can keep any leftovers for up to 4 days in the fridge, stored in an airtight container.

 Nutrition